werneravr/heli-map/README.md

 ### Step 8: Static Site Deployment
 **Upload new static-site files to internet:**
-- If using GitHub Pages/Netlify/Vercel: deployment happens automatically after Git push
+- Deployment to GitHub Pages happens automatically after Git push
-- If using manual hosting: upload `/static-site/` folder contents to web server
 - Public website will now display new violations with optimized KML files
+- Use the backend admin interface "Deploy to GitHub" button for automated deployment

 ## ⚠️ Critical Architecture Principle